txemac/events-api/README.md

     - Add the URL like a environment variable for easy change.
     - Read data from URL and parse with library 'xmltodict'.
     - I need to rename some fields after xmltodict.
-* Check PEP8 with pycodestyle
+* Check PEP8 with pycodestyle.
+* The module Events working with events models.